GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A great programmer thinks about the program on a constant basis, whether driving or eating.
-That method takes an incredible amount of mental energy.
+> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
 >
-> ~ *Bill Gates*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts